microa/hs-mv-extractor/README.md

 A usage example can be found [here](https://github.com/LukasBommes/mv-extractor/blob/master/src/mvextractor/__main__.py).

 *Note*: Versions 1.x of the mv-extractor additionally returned the timestamps of video frames.
 For RTSP streams the UTC wall time of the moment the sender sent out a frame was returned (as opposed to an easily retrievable timestamp for the frame reception).
-Since this feature required patching FFMPEG-internals it proofed difficult to maintain.
+Since this feature required patching FFMPEG-internals it proved difficult to maintain.
 Hence, I decided to remove this feature in the 2.0 release.
 If you rely on this feature, please use version 1.1.0.

 ## News